Hurricane Dorian NC: Path tracks up North Carolina coast, projected to hit Thursday

 All day Thursday, areas in Georgia, South Carolina and North Carolina will receive rain and wind from the storm.

-By Friday morning, the eye of Dorian will likely be near Wilmington, North Carolina.
+By Friday morning, the eye of Dorian will likely be near Wilmington, North Carolina, and the storm will have weakened to Category 1 classification.

 Dorian really picks up speed Friday, pushing through the North Carolina coast.
 It is expected to be well off to sea by Saturday morning.